-Observation - observing Mentor Teacher and class (see observation tasks) Small Group - a group of 6-8 children (could be maths or reading groups) Co-teaching - teaching a part of a lesson with the Mentor Teacher Whole Class Lesson - a scheduled lesson delivered to the whole class Session - all lessons between breaks e.g. recess - lunch (this maybe one lesson or multiple lessons) Whole Day - all lessons in the day class.
+Observation - observing Mentor Teacher and class (see observation tasks) Small Group - a group of 6-8 children (could be maths or reading groups) Co-teaching - teaching a part of a lesson with the Mentor Teacher Whole Class Lesson - a scheduled lesson delivered to the whole class.

+Session - all lessons between breaks e.a.

+Session - all lessons between breaks e.g. recess - lunch (this maybe one lesson or multiple lessons)

+Whole Day - all lessons in the day

-Within the professional experience Pre-service Teachers are expected to have taught, if possible, across all subjects/KLAs.
+During the professional experience placement, Pre-service Teachers are expected to have taught, if possible, across all subjects/KLAs.
 It is acknowledged that some schools plan on a semester basis so we are aware that some areas may not automatically be included.

-TEAC7154 Professional Experience 1 (Primary)
+TEAC7154 PROFESSIONAL EXPERIENCE 1 (PRIMARY)